BatzJunior/testrepo/_pages/023-catalogues.md

 ## {{ page.sections['get'] }}

-Fetching the catalogues return sthe catalogue an depending on the filter specified or not the catalogue entries.
+Fetching the catalogues returns the catalogue an depending on the filter specified or not the catalogue entries.
 If no filter is specified the entries are returned by default.

 ### {{ site.headers['example'] }}  Fetching the catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad and its entries